pgulotta/FPCPP/README.md

-# Stats
+# FPCPP
-C++20 ranges examples compiled with VS2022.
+Functional programming C++20 examples written and compiled using VS2022.
-These C++ examples illustrate how to use ranges and template features introduced in C++20 supported by VS2022.